tbnobody/OpenDTU-docs/docs/firmware/faq.md

     Please also see [#926](https://github.com/tbnobody/OpenDTU/issues/926){target=_blank}

+??? question "After the OpenDTU startup the limit is stated as zero but the inverter seems to work properbly"

+    The limit is fetched every 2-4 minutes from the inverter.
+If its fetch more often the inverter will create error messages in the event log.
+    Due to the fact that on OpenDTU startup its not know when the limit was last queried, a 4-minute delay is applied before the limit will be fetched.

 ## Debugging

 ??? question "How to observe the ESP32 boot process by looking at the serial console?"